Return to home

-during special chinese occasions, it’s customary for us to celebrate by eating certain traditional food. mooncakes are eaten on mid-autumn festival. similarly, rice dumplings (粽子) are eaten on the dragon boat festival (端午节). this festival falls on the fifth day of the fifth month on the chinese lunar calendar, hence it’s also known as double fifth.
+During special Chinese occasions, it’s customary for us to celebrate by eating certain traditional food. mooncakes are eaten on Mid-Autumn Festival.
+Similarly, rice dumplings are eaten on the Dragon Boat Festival.
+This festival falls on the fifth day of the fifth month on the Chinese lunar calendar, hence it’s also known as double fifth.

-typically, ingredients such as egg yolks, minced meat, mushrooms and chestnuts are added to the rice to bring in more dimensions of taste and make this a more wholesome snack. this is the commonest kind of rice dumpling. with that in mind, check out the following 6 different renditions of the rice dumpling.
+Typically, ingredients such as egg yolks, minced meat, mushrooms and chestnuts are added to the rice to bring in more dimensions of taste and make this a more wholesome snack.
+This is the commonest kind of rice dumpling.
+The type of rice used, the rice purity and the amount of water used to cook the rice also matter.

 Green Tea Rice Dumpling